McCaffrey a double All-Pro pick; Gilmore, Thomas unanimous - WHIZ News

 Ravens sensation Lamar Jackson, who in his second season led Baltimore to a league-best 14-2 mark, was chosen as quarterback.
 Jackson and McCaffrey were among 14 first-time All-Pros.

-Rams safety Eric Weddle, who witnessed the jukes and jaunts of Jackson firsthand in a 45-6 Ravens romp.
+Rams safety Eric Weddle, a former Raven, witnessed the jukes and jaunts of Jackson firsthand in a 45-6 Ravens romp.

 “When you get on the field and you get to the speed of what they run, it’s tough,” says Weddle, a former All-Pro.
 “I mean, some of the plays I didn’t know who had the ball because they run it so efficiently.
 (Jackson) is one of a kind; he’s pretty special.”